-Fully recovered from the floods, the 12th century capital of Cornwall is about 7 miles from Fowey by road.
+The 12th century capital of Cornwall is about 7 miles from Fowey by road.
 It looks nothing from the main road but turn into its ancient streets and you find yourself in an enchanting little town.
 On the hill is Restormel Castle and in town the old Duchy Palace and Brunel’s engine sheds (now beautiful riverside apartments).
 The medieval bridge leads across to the quaint railway station (Paddington to Penzance) and the other side of the river you can follow the trail through Coulson Park down to the nature reserve where birdwatchers and fishermen spend many happy hours.

 Cornwall is full of beautiful gardens.
 Endless small gems are open for charity as and when but the big ones include:-

 Trebah: A beautiful semi-tropical paradise just beyond Falmouth.

 The Lost Gardens of Heligan: On the way to Mevagissey, the lost gardens are a step back in time and a real delight for the serious gardener or the visitor wanting a day out in peaceful and restorative surroundings.

 Trelissick: Lovely National Trust garden just south of Truro.